codeadvance/codeadvance/README.md

 - 👋 Hi, I’m @Cindy
 - 👀 I’m interested in work opportunities/projects
-- 🌱 I’m currently learning data science/machine learning
+- 🌱 I’m currently analyzing current job trends, market and demands
 - 💞️ I’m looking to collaborate on projects in common
 - 📫 How to reach me by https://www.linkedin.com/in/cindy-loves-mega-data/
 - 😄 Pronouns: sher/her